ShadowOxygen/OxygenX/README.md

 Checks Hypixel ranks, Mineplex ranks and Hive ranks (Including Levels!)

-# Support
+Support:
-If you need any help add me on discord at ShadowOxygen#3485
+If you need any help, add me on discord at ShadowOxygen#3485

 # Terms and conditions